AMTS Survey Prisms

-Optical survey prisms, sometimes called "monitoring prisms" are glass reflectors used with total stations and AMTS monitoring systems.
+AMTS survey prisms, also called optical survey prisms or monitoring prisms, are glass reflectors used with total stations and AMTS monitoring systems.

 Prisms reflect the infrared beam emitted by the total station, allowing it to calculate the precise distance to the prism and resolve the horizontal and vertical angles to the prism.